solana-mobile/solana-mobile-doc-site/docs/web/developing-for-web.md

 # Developing for Web

+The Solana Mobile Stack was designed to be compatible on the mobile web.
+This document will explain how to ensure a mobile web app can be integrated with Solana Mobile libraries.

 ## Android Web

 Mobile Wallet Adapter library is built to also support functionality on the Android Chrome browser.